evidence-dev/evidence/README.md

 **Install Locally:**

-Check out the [documentation](https://docs.evidence.dev) for a complete walk through.
+Check out the [documentation](https://docs.evidence.dev) for a walkthrough and other install options.

 ```
 npx degit evidence-dev/template my-project